 how the underlying dynamics that govern changes and technological changes and risk have the potential to alter the Company’s short-term business needs with long-term technology and information investments.

-It is recorded that the IT Committee shall take a holistic view of the Company within the context of IT capacity, integration with Parent Municipality IT and its systems architecture, including external service providers, when considering resource investment and allocation for the Company.
+It is recorded that the IT Committee shall take a holistic view of the Company within the context of IT capacity, integration with the Parent Municipality IT and its systems architecture, including external service providers, when considering resource investment and allocation for the Company.

 FINANCIAL REPORTING